Thanks to Chantal for suggesting our Baby Name of the Day.

 For every one who thinks rowing or J Crew, there are others who hear it and think motley or wrecking.

 A motley crew originally referred to a band of pirates.

-First, there’s a band of pirates or brigands – the original motley crew.
-Respell it slightly, toss in a heavy metal umlaut, and there’s 80s hair metal band Mötley Crüe.
+Respell it slightly, toss in a heavy metal umlaut or two, and there’s 80s glam metal band Mötley Crüe.

-The word originally comes from the Latin crescere – to grow.
-In Old French, a creue meant an increase in military recruits.
-By the sixteenth century, the word referred to the band of recruits themselves.
+In fact, the English word originally comes from the Latin crescere – to grow.
+In Old French, a creue or crue referred to an increase in military recruits.
+By the sixteenth century, the word meant the band of recruits themselves.
 We can assume that some were orderly; others, not so much.

 In New Orleans, you might belong to a krewe.
 Krewes put on the city’s famous Mardi Gras celebrations, sponsoring floats and parades.

 That could put them on the rowdy wrecking/motley side of the line.
 But it’s worth noting that krewes are full-blown civic organizations, known for significant charitable work.

 The world-famous Krewe of Rex parades on Mardi Gras itself; the foundation associated with the club has granted millions of dollars to New Orleans public schools, as well as other efforts.